Darxo/Hardened/README.md

 	- This effect is given to all **Dogs**, **Wolfs** and **Hyenas**
 - Weapons in the bags of NPCs will now have randomized Condition, similar to their equipped weapons
 - Noble Armies with a Banner are no longer under the effect of **For the Realm**
-- The following units now have a 50% chance to spawn with 80% condition on their armor: All Brigands (except Leader and Baron), Barbarians (except Madman), Peasants, Caravan Hands and Caravan Guards
+- The following units now have a 50% chance to spawn with 80% condition on their armor: All Brigands (except Leader and Baron), Barbarians (except Madman), Ancient Auxiliaries, Peasants, Caravan Hands and Caravan Guards

 ### Specific Changes